ramonvermeulen/dbt-toolkit/README.md

 > `.env` files_
 <!-- Plugin description end -->

+## Releases
+The releases can be found under the repository it's [**releases section**](https://github.com/ramonvermeulen/dbt-toolkit/releases), the latest release in Github doesn't always reflect the latest release in the Jetbrains Marketplace.
+The reason for this is that the
+Jetbrains Marketplace needs a couple of days to review a release before publishing.
+If you really need to be on the latest release you can always download the zip file (e.g. `dbt-toolkit-<version>.zip` and in the IDE Plugin window choose for `Install from disk`.

 ## Feedback and Contributions
 I highly appreciate any feedback and contributions as I am developing and improving dbt-toolkit.
 Feel free to report bugs, issues, or suggest features through the GitHub repository.

 ## Troubleshooting
 Experiencing issues after upgrading the plugin?
 Try to delete your `.idea/dbtToolkitSettings.xml` file.
-If you're still experiencing problems, feel free to open a ticket!
+If you're still experiencing problems, feel free to open a Github issue and I'll try to investigate and solve the issue in a future release.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].